Kids Wine

 1787 Chateau Lafite,

-per day (source: World Food Programme).
+per day per child (source: World Food Programme).

 If the $24,000, 75cl bottle of